nilearn/nilearn/doc/decoding/searchlight.rst

 ``two_sided_test`` to ``True``.
 In the example above, we do perform a two-sided test but add back the sign of the effect at the end using the t-scores obtained on the original (non-permuted) data.
-Thus, we can perform two one-sided tests (a given contrast and its opposite) for the price of one single run.
+Thus, we can perform two one-sided tests (a given :term:`contrast` and its opposite) for the price of one single run.
 The example results can be interpreted as follows: viewing faces significantly activates the Fusiform Face Area as compared to viewing houses, while viewing houses does not reveal significant supplementary activations as compared to